RoryHemmings/Terraria/README.md

 # Terraria
-Thisis a simple Terraria like game
+This is a simple Terraria like game